webis-de/small-text/docs/install.rst

 Installation
 ============

-Active Learning Library is not public yet.
-You can install the library directly from git using:
+Small-text can be easily installed via:

 .. code-block:: console

     pip install small-text

-In the future there will be a pypi package available.
+This install a minimal setup **without** any integrations.

 .. _installation-optional-dependencies: